What’s the latest advice on the type of mask I should wear?

 What’s the latest advice on the type of mask I should wear?New

 NEW YORK (AP) — Health experts say it’s important to find a mask that’s comfortable so you’ll actually wear it as the coronavirus continues to circulate.
 Look for ones that closely fit your face without gaps, have a nose wire, and are able to block out light if you hold them up to a light source.
 If supplies are available, health officials say people can opt for N95 masks for personal use in certain situations.
-For people who are deaf or hard of hearing, health officials recommend alternatives such as clear masks or cloth masks with a clear plastic panel.
+For those interacting with people who are deaf or hard of hearing, there are also clear masks or cloth masks with clear plastic panels.